jpw1991/chebs-necromancy/README.md

 - Almost everything is configurable.
 Minions too weak/overpowered?
 Tweak them.
 - [Player vs Player (PvP)](https://github.com/jpw1991/chebs-necromancy/wiki/PvP) settings can be configured as of 4.5.0.
 - As of 4.6.0, further minion [appearance customization](https://github.com/jpw1991/chebs-necromancy/wiki/Appearance-Customization) options are available.
 You can change the eye color of your minions and also give them special symbols on their capes.
+And in 4.7.0 you can change the bone color of skeletons too.
 - Craftable items at the workbench and forge:
 	+ [**Skeleton Wand**](https://github.com/jpw1991/chebs-necromancy/wiki/item_skeletonwand): Summons skeleton warriors, archers, miners, and woodcutters.
 	+ [**Draugr Wand**](https://github.com/jpw1991/chebs-necromancy/wiki/item_draugrwand): Summons draugr warriors and archers.